Skip to main content

 • spatial mismatch: (H,W)(H,W)(H,W) \neq (H',W') (typically caused by stride-2 downsampling)

-Residual block — shortcut options
+Residual block — skip connection options

 import torch